 If you’ve read how freediving works, or checked out my post on equalisation, you’ll know that when you freedive you need to equalise the pressure in your air spaces.
 This includes the air space in your mask.
-When we are freediving, we literally only have that one breath to last us the whole dive.
-We don’t want to waste it by blowing into a giant mask.
-Low volume masks mean we have to do less to equalise the space.
+When you are freediving, you literally only have one breath to last the whole dive.
+You don’t want to waste it by blowing into a giant mask.
+Wearing a low-volume mask means you have to work a little less to equalise the pressure in the mask.

 Truly, the best thing you can do is go to a dive shop and try on a whole bunch of freediving masks.

 Yes, it’s a pain if you don’t live close to a dive shop.
 And yes, you can find the masks cheaper online.
 People have different shaped faces and there is no one-size solution.
 When you do get your hands on some masks to try on, here are some things to look out for:-

 - Place the mask on your face and suck in through your nose.
 Does it stick to your face, or is air getting in somewhere?
 If it doesn’t stick to your face, it’s probably not a good fit.